-- 1. Contact ULI Indiana. - 2.
-A ULI representative will meet with you to help refine your project scope and define the land use challenge. - 3.
+- 1. Learn more online at Cleveland.uli.org/About/Community/TAP and contact ULI Cleveland. - 2.
+A ULI representative will meet with you to help refine your project scope and define the development or land use challenge. - 3.
 ULI will identify and recruit members who have the expertise necessary to address the challenge at hand. - 4.
 ULI will work with you to develop the project schedule and identify the information the panel will need to help inform their work (data, maps, etc.). - 5.
 Panel time!
-The panelists will come to your community for one to two days, depending on your project scope.
+The panelists will come to your community for one or two days, depending on your project scope.
 You will brief the panel on the problem and introduce the panel to local stakeholders. - 6.
-The panelists will work on the problem and the TAP will conclude with a presentation of the panel's findings. - 7.
+The panelists will work on the problem, and the TAP will conclude with a presentation of the panel's findings. - 7.
 ULI will summarize the conclusions and next steps in a report that you can use in your future work at the subject site.